akeneo/pim-helpcenter/content/md/imports-exports/tailored-export.md

 * `Global settings`: To define several settings: the maximum number of lines per file, if you want to export the media (this will generate a file archive when exporting), the field delimiter (CSV format only) and the field enclosure character (CSV format only).
 * `Product selection`: To use the provided filters to decide which products will be exported (read how to [define your product selection](tailored-export.html#define-your-product-selection)).
 * `Export structure`: To build your export structure (read how to [define your export structure](tailored-export.html#define-your-export-structure)).
-* `History`: To display the modifications made by any user on your export profile.
+* `History`: To display the modifications by any user on your export profile.

 :::info
 To export the media, your export structure must include at least one source using an attribute like `Image`, `File` or `Asset collection`.
 :::

 :::warning
-If the attribute as main media used in your asset family has a value per locale and/or a value per channel, all of its media will be exported.
+If the attribute as main media used in your asset family has a value per locale and/or per channel, all of its media files will be exported.
 :::

 ## Define your product selection

 In the `Product selection` tab, you can select the products which will be exported.
-A certain number of filters are available, helping you to refine your product selection, such as family, category, status, completeness, data quality or even insert a list of identifiers.
+Filters are available to help you to refine your product selection.
+You can filter on family, category, status, completeness, data quality or even insert a list of identifiers.
 You can also add new attributes to use them to filter your products.

 ![Select multiple category trees](../img/TailoredExport_Select-categories.png)

 :::info
-If no categories are selected, all products will be exported, including all uncategorized products.
+If no categories are selected, all products will be exported, including all unclassified products.
 :::

 ## Define your export structure

 In the `Export structure` tab, you can build the structure of your file.
-You need to create the columns of your file, name them & link them to your PIM attributes, system properties or association types in order for your export profile to be ready to be launched.
+You need to create the columns of your file, name them & link them to your PIM attributes, system properties or association types in order for your export profile to be launched.

 To do this, please follow the steps below:
 1. Add a first column by clicking on `Add first column`.